-When does a 3/4-length insole work better than a full-length insole?Updated 9 months ago
+When does a 3/4-length insole work better than a full-length insole?Updated a year ago

 For most people, a full-length insole is perfectly fine and even preferred.
 Full-length insoles are designed to replace your existing shoe insole and will provide unified comfort and support from heel to toe.